Prince of Persia: The Sands of Time: Gameplay

 The Sands the Prince collects from enemies and the environment are tied to his magical abilities, themselves connected with the Dagger.
-The most basic power is Rewind, the ability for the Prince to rewind time by up to ten seconds to reverse fatal game-ending mistakes such as missteps in platforming, getting overwhelmed by enemies or losing Farah.
-In combat, the Prince can also slow time immediately around him, freeze time for a single enemy, and freeze time completely so the Prince can attack his enemies at great speed while they are unable to move.
+The most basic (and defensive) power is Rewind, the ability for the Prince to rewind time by up to ten seconds to reverse fatal game-ending mistakes such as missteps in platforming, getting overwhelmed by enemies or losing Farah.
+In combat, once the Dagger develops special power "tanks", the Prince can also use any of three more offensive Sand Powers that can slow time immediately around him, freeze time for a single enemy, or freeze time completely so that he can attack his enemies at great speed while they are unable to move.
 Each use of power uses up one Sand Tank, and when empty, all powers become inaccessible until more Sand is collected.
 More powerful abilities, such as freezing time, are powered by Power Tanks.
 Increasing their number unlocks new Sand-based powers.
 Starting out with a small amount of Sand available to him, its capacity can be increased by collecting Sand from enemies, along with Sand Clouds scattered around the palace.
 Large columns of Sand within the Palace grant visions of future areas and act as save points.

+Portable versions

 The Game Boy Advance version shares basic elements with its console counterparts.
 Displayed from a side-scrolling view, the Prince navigates the palace of Azad using his acrobatic skills.
 The Rewind ability is still present to save the Prince's life, and is also involved in solving some puzzles and fighting bosses.
 New moves and abilities are gained by the Prince by performing moves and solving puzzles.
 Farah is featured as a second playable character in some sections, with switching between the two being key to some puzzles.
+There are also light role-playing gameplay elements, such as debuff-inducing attacks, as well as combat statistics that can be enhanced by leveling up from saving citizens from the Sands' influence.
 The mobile version is similarly a side-scroller, featuring simple puzzles and traps.
 The powers linked to the Sands are absent, but enemies must still be killed by stabbing them with the Dagger.
 There are three enemy types: archers, flying enemies, and foot soldiers.